damburgey/handlebrake/README.md

 ## Version History

+* 0.9e
+	* Moved all Job console encoding output from console to Progress bar

 * 0.9d
 	* Added -IncludeOnly, defaults to false, add -IncludeOnly to enable
 	* Added -IncludeOnlyString (one or more values to filter file names by, to limit the scope of the queue to only requested values)